Power symbol

 A power symbol is a symbol indicating that a control activates or deactivates a particular device.
 Such a control may be a rocker switch, a toggle switch, a push-button, a virtual switch on a display screen, or some other user interface.
 The internationally standardized symbols are intended to communicate their function in a language-independent manner.

 Description

-The well-known on/off power symbol was the result of the logical evolution in user interface design.
+The well-known on/off power symbol was the result of evolution in user interface design.
 Originally, most early power controls consisted of switches that were toggled between two states demarcated by the words On and Off.
-As technology became more ubiquitous, these English words were replaced with the universal symbols line "|" for "on" and circle "◯" for "off" (typically without serifs) to bypass language barriers.
-This standard is still used on toggle power switches.
+As technology became more ubiquitous, these English words were replaced with the symbols line "|" for "on" and circle "◯" for "off" (typically without serifs) to bypass language barriers.
+This standard is still used on toggle power switches, sometimes in the format "I/O".

 The symbol for the standby button was created by superimposing the symbols "|" and "◯"; however, it is commonly interpreted as the numerals "0" and "1" (binary code); yet, the International Electrotechnical Commission (IEC) holds these symbols as a graphical representation of a line and a circle.